 How do you get your Lemon Gooey Butter Cookies all the same size?

-When you are making cookies, any drop cookies like these are to get them all the same size there is a trick to doing it that is super easy to do.
+The trick to getting the cookies all the same size is a simple one.
 Use a cookie scoop, or an ice cream scoop.
 I have three sizes, one the size of a melon ball, one the size of a golf ball and one gigantic one.
 In this recipe I used the small melon sized one.

 What pan to use to bake cookies on for Perfect Cookies?

 - You can find various sizes on Amazon here or at any baking supply store.

 - If you are baking lots of cookies I also highly recommend getting a very large cookie sheet.
 Buy the biggest size that will fit in your oven.

 - This cookie sheet pictured below is the largest size that would fit into my oven, and I use it all of the time.
 Depending on the recipe I can fit up to 30 cookies onto the sheet.